pil0u/lewagon-aoc/README.md

 4. Code the changes on your fork
 5. Create a Pull Request here from your fork

-## CI with GitHub Action
+## CI with GitHub Actions

 Upon Pull Request actions (open, push), CI scripts are automatically run tests, linters and security tools. **All the checks shall pass for your PR to be reviewed.**

 ## Run on your machine

 1. Run `bin/setup` to install dependencies, create and seed the database
-2. Ask me for the credentials key and add it to `config/master.key`, required for Kitt OAuth
+2. Ask me for the credentials key on Slack and add it to `config/master.key` (required for Kitt OAuth)
 3. Create a `.env` root file and add these keys with their [appropriate values](#required-env-variables): `AOC_ROOMS`, `SESSION_COOKIE`
 4. Run `bin/dev`